Balancing Hormones Naturally with Functional Medicine

 Understanding Hormonal Imbalance

-• Oestrogen and progesterone, which regulate menstrual cycles, fertility, and menopausal transitions
+Oestrogen and Progesterone Regulate menstrual cycles, fertility, and menopausal transitions Irregular periods, PMS, hot flushes, mood changes

-• Cortisol, the primary stress hormone influencing energy, inflammation, and immune balance
+Cortisol Primary stress hormone influencing energy, inflammation, and immune balance Fatigue, anxiety, sleep disruption, weight gain

-• Thyroid hormones, which control metabolic rate, temperature regulation, and energy production
+Thyroid hormones (T3, T4, TSH) Control metabolic rate, temperature regulation, and energy production Weight changes, cold intolerance, brain fog

-• Insulin, which governs blood sugar control and plays a role in weight regulation
+Insulin Governs blood sugar control and plays a role in weight regulation Sugar cravings, energy crashes, central adiposity

-Functional medicine considers how factors such as chronic stress, nutritional deficiencies, disrupted circadian rhythms, impaired gut microbiome function, and environmental exposures can contribute to hormonal imbalance over time.
+Functional medicine considers how factors such as chronic stress, nutritional deficiencies, disrupted circadian rhythms, impaired gut microbiome function, and environmental exposures from xenoestrogens and endocrine-disrupting chemicals (EDCs) can contribute to hormonal imbalance over time.

 Diet and Nutrition for Hormonal Balance

-• Healthy fats from foods such as olive oil, avocado, nuts, and seeds provide essential building blocks for hormone synthesis.
+Healthy fats (olive oil, avocado, nuts, seeds) Provide cholesterol-derived building blocks for steroid hormone synthesis

-• Adequate protein supports metabolic stability and helps regulate appetite and blood glucose.
+Adequate protein Supports metabolic stability and helps regulate appetite via glucagon-like peptide-1 (GLP-1) signalling

-• Reducing refined sugars and ultra-processed foods may help limit insulin dysregulation and inflammation.
+Reducing refined sugars and ultra-processed foods May help limit insulin dysregulation and NF-kB-mediated inflammation

-• Moderating caffeine and alcohol can support cortisol and oestrogen balance.
+Moderating caffeine and alcohol Can support cortisol regulation via the HPA axis and hepatic oestrogen clearance

-A diet that supports gut health is particularly important, as intestinal bacteria play a direct role in hormone metabolism and clearance.
+A diet that supports gut health is particularly important, as the estrobolome — a subset of intestinal bacteria identified by researchers including Plottel and Blaser — plays a direct role in oestrogen metabolism, recycling, and clearance through beta-glucuronidase enzyme activity.

 The Role of Lifestyle in Hormonal Health

-• Appropriate movement: Excessive high-intensity exercise may elevate cortisol, while insufficient movement can impair insulin sensitivity.
+• Appropriate movement: Excessive high-intensity exercise may elevate cortisol, while insufficient movement can impair insulin sensitivity and GLUT4 transporter expression.
 Balanced activity supports hormonal stability.

-• Toxin awareness: Certain environmental chemicals can act as endocrine disruptors, interfering with normal hormonal signalling.
+• Toxin awareness: Certain environmental chemicals such as bisphenol A (BPA), phthalates, and organochlorine pesticides can act as endocrine disruptors, interfering with normal hormonal signalling, as documented by Harvard Health Publishing and the Endocrine Society.

 These lifestyle foundations form the basis of a whole-systems functional medicine approach to women’s hormonal health.